 - Description: Monitors embedded content within

-<iframe>elements. - Important Note: Does not work if “Hide cookie banners & block ads” is enabled.
+<iframe>elements. - Important Note: May cause issues in some cases if “Hide cookie banners & block ads” is enabled.

 - Use Case: Useful for monitoring third-party embedded content.